cyberbotics/webots/docs/guide/object-solids.md

 A pipe object implemented at the Solid-node level.
 Graphically, the SolidPipe is an IndexedFaceSet.
 Physically, the SolidPipe is a set of N boxes, where N is the subdivision field.
-The 'accuracy' field defines how much boxes position can differ on y axis: a 0 value represents an error-free model but it will slow down the simulation.
+The 'accuracy' field defines how much boxes position can differ on y-axis: a 0 value represents an error-free model but it will slow down the simulation.

 %figure